starling021/ehtools/README.md

     WARNING: We do not recommend to change ehtools source code because you can disrupt framework!

-# To uninstall ehtools PRO
+# How to uninstall ehtools PRO

 > ehtools -r